AkankshaR19/Workspace_Administration_Solution/README.md

 # Workspace_Administration_Solution
-Workforce Administration Solution is a software application or platform designed to streamline and automate various aspects of employee’s working on projects and Asset Assignment processes within an organization.
-It serves as a centralized system for managing employee data, number of projects an employee is working on, tracking employee performance
+Project Description: The Workforce Administration Solution is a software tool that helps make it easier to manage employees and the assets they are assigned to.
+It centralizes employee information, tracks how many projects they are working on, monitors their performance, and keeps a record of the assets assigned to them.

+Overview:

+Working on a real Salesforce project
+Understanding data modeling
+Creating an app
+Customizing the user interface
+Importing large amounts of data
+Ensuring security in Salesforce
+Collaborating with a group
+Creating reports and dashboards